Commands used in this guide

 Armada and Cortex each have a submarine, with the Armada sub being specialized for raiding and the Cortex sub for direct combat.
 The Armada sub is faster and cheaper (440 metal), but has a slow fire rate, which makes it great for raiding enemy uw metal extractors.
 The Cortex sub is 30% more expensive (580 metal), but fires 50% faster, has more health, and a better turn rate.
 Two Cortex subs will trade evenly with 3 Armada subs.

-Submarines are can be effective at raiding since they are difficult to detect, can attack uw buildings, and most unit won't be able to intercept them.
+Submarines can be effective at raiding since they are difficult to detect, can attack under water buildings, and most unit won't be able to intercept them.
 Sneaking one behind the enemy frontline and to their base can deal a lot of damage against an unprepared opponent, but subs cannot power through defenses very effectively.

 Attacking an enemy fleet with one sub can be useful for getting incremental value and forcing them away if they have no destroyers or subs.
 Attacking with a group of subs can be highly effective if you can quickly take out the enemy destroyers or subs leaving the enemy fleet defenseless.
 If you cannot overwhelm, then added subs against a fleet with enemy destroyers will provide very little value, as destroyers can fire their depth charge and main cannon simultaneously.